pamone74/Cube3D/README.md

 /*

     Please note that this is not effecient way of extracting map data, as i am assuming that everything is fine with the map:
     But for better parsing, you may need to skip some empty spaces.
-You can use split() function, but later on, i will psuh the complete project later.
+You can use split() function, but later on, i will push the complete project later.
 */
 t_map_data* ft_extract_map(char **argv, int ac)
 {